ysymyth/ysymyth.github.io/_posts/2021-4-24-Ungrounded Meaning.md

 My personal take:

 - Representations from learning on corpus (word2vec, BERT contextual embeddings) are obviously **meaningful**.
 I still remember the shock many years ago seeing ``king - man + woman = queen``.

-  *Formally, you can learn a model `f` for strings `x`, just on a bunch of strings (corpus), so that `f(x)`  has interesting properties.*

-  $x ---pretrain---> f(x)$

-  $\sum_{i=1}^{n} i$

-- But whether such models have learned **meaning** require **probing tasks** that specify how a model shall behave if it learns language meaning. *Formally, the task is a new mapping `x -> g(x)` from strings to whatever output domain.
-Given pre-trained model `f`*, you want to learn a probe model `p` so that `p(f(x))` On many tasks (dialogue, storytelling) current NLP models perform poorly, and even huger corpus doesn't seem a path to solving these.
+- But whether such models have learned **meaning** require **probing tasks** that specify how a model shall behave if it learns language meaning.
+On many tasks (dialogue, storytelling, ...) current NLP models perform poorly, and even huger corpus doesn't seem a path to solving these.
 - The tricky thing about probing tasks is that, your model will always get grounded when fine-tuned - you gain inductive bias about **task intent** through new data or new optimization or new parameters.
 In a sense, a toehold of grounding (or inductive bias) bootstraps the learning of meaning (and pre-training might make learning much faster and easier).
-But no matter how much power you gain from pre-training on form, you just can't jump without a toehold of ground to jump from!
+But no matter how much power you gain from pre-training on form alone, you just can't jump without a toehold of ground to jump from!
   - The empirical question is **how large the toehold should be**, so that empirical numbers make most sense.
   - The theoretical question is: **how small the toehold could be**, so that learning meaning can be bootstrapped?